Looking for Cryptowatch info and tutorials? Check out Cryptowatch Guides.

 You may also have to set layers.acceleration.force-enabled to true.
 Read more.

 Incidentally, Firefox 57 introduced an update which can dramatically speed up page rendering.
-Upgrading to Firefox 57 might be a good idea.
+Upgrading Firefox to version 57 or above might be a good idea.

 Lastly, we notice that in general Google Chrome has an easier time hitting 60fps when scrolling/moving cursor.
 We recommend Chrome over Firefox.